esugis/hena/README.md

 ## GETTING STARTED
-1. Clone repository
-To clone repository to your local machine or to the server use the following command:
+1. Clone repository to your local machine or to the server use the following command:
 ```
 git clone https://github.com/esugis/hena.git
 ```